drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Working this way makes sure that solutions are well thought out and tested *before anyone writes code*.
 Because building the wrong thing *is actually* sometimes worse than building nothing.
 The tool I've found to be the best proxy for this metaphorical gate is the *Pitch* document.

-A *Pitch* is essentially just a Shape Up flavored design doc.
+A *Pitch* is essentially just a Shape Up flavored design doc and you can find the template here.
 However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around problem/solution and adds in three sections I find extremely powerful.

 ### 🍜 Appetite - Fixed Time.
 Variable Scope.
 When building products, time is often our greatest enemy.
-We try to make estimates or use convoluted proxy systems, but at the end of the day: *we have no idea how long it will take to build something*.
-In essence, we think of our projects as having a fixed scope and variable time.
+We try to make estimates or use convoluted proxy systems, but at the end of the day: *we have no idea how long it will take to build something we've never built before*.

+In essence, we structure our projects with a fixed scope and variable time.
+What the *Appetite* section of the pitch asks us to do is think about our projects the opposite way - with fixed time and variable scope.

+Instead of asking, *"How long is this gonna take?"* - we ask, *"How much time are we willing to spend solving this problem?"* Answering *that* question is just another business calculation.

+How much is it costing us to not solve the problem?
+What's the return on investment?
+What's the opportunity cost of working on this instead of something else?
+These are much more answerable questions.

+And once we can confidently say, "we're going to spend (6 weeks | 2 months | a year) solving this problem", we can start **hammering the scope**.
+That means asking, *"What's the version of this solution that we can build in the given amount of time and still solve the problem?"*

+Time is a phenomenal creative constraint.
+Using it this way prevents runaway projects and scope creep.
+It also requires us to deeply analyze our solution and find the gaps in our knowledge or thinking so that we know we can hit the deadline.

+Speaking of which - let's talk about...

 ### 🐰 Rabbit Holes - Potential Pitfalls